Do you feel overwhelmed about how to edit your own writing and make the novel you labored over strong enough for publication?

 A System of Book editing shortcuts

-Coming in early 2020!
 Doing your own editing feels like stumbling in the dark without a flashlight.
 You’re so close to your own book that it’s impossible to see the flaws.

 Hiring a freelance book editor is a big help, but unfortunately most novels need several rounds of editing—an expensive endeavor, especially since it’s impossible to know if you’ll ever make that money back in royalties.
+Some freelance editors won’t even work with you until your writing has reached a certain level.

 But what if taking one online writing class could make you less dependent on editors, sharpen your skills and instincts, and help you to save time and money?